Downloadable PDF Procedure

 You will stay in a recovery room for observation until you are ready for discharge.
 You may feel some cramping or a sensation of having gas, but this quickly passes.
 If medication has been given, a responsible adult must drive you home; avoid alcohol, driving, and operating machinery for 24 hours following the procedure.

-If you are unable to keep your appointment or if you have any questions or concerns, please call our surgery center at 901-202-6017.
+If you are unable to keep your appointment or if you have any questions or concerns, please call our GI Lab at 901-202-6017.

 Hemorrhoid Banding Click here for overview